 The Equator – Ecuador

 At almost 100ft tall, the Mital del Mundo – ‘Middle of the World’ – is an unquestionably impressive marker of Ecuador’s proudest feature, the Equator.
-The only problem is that it was erected in the wrong place, with the monolith built several hundred feet to the away from where GPS technology has indicated that the Equator actually sits.
+The only problem is that it was erected in the wrong place, with the monolith built several hundred feet away from where GPS technology has indicated that the Equator actually sits.

 Manneken Pis – Brussels